-The hero of Dracula Has Risen from the Grave just happens to be an atheist, with no tragic past.
+Averted with the hero of Dracula Has Risen from the Grave, who just happens to be an atheist, with no tragic past.
 He eventually converts by the end because he sees Dracula getting repelled by a cross and it gives him reason to believe in God

 Nicky from Parting Glances who is living with AIDS, although to the film's credit we're never actually told that his illness and his lack of religion are connected.

 "God, I hope you don't exist, but if you do, you've got me pissed!"

 Starship Troopers 3: Marauder has a lot of fun with this theme.
 The fascistic Federation regards religion as potentially subversive.
 The heroine, Captain Lola Beck, reflects this view and cracks down hard on fellow soldier Holly Little's Christian prattle.
 She even questions the sanity of her superior, Sky Marshall Anoke, when he also claims to believe in God.
 Beck changes her mind when, after facing imminent death from a giant alien Vagina Dentata (the "God" Anoke was really referring to), a host of "fiery angels" (a team of space-dropped, Powered Armor-wearing ass-kicking Marauders) come to their aid in response to their prayers.
 Likewise the Federation is impressed at how Sky Marshall Anoke obeyed the alien god's orders without question, and decide there must be something to this religion stuff after all.
 So the Federation officially declares that God does exist.
 And naturally, He's a citizen of the Federation!